Email marketing can be hard!

 Luckily, your company can use email marketing to interest both audiences!
 You could send out emails about your conservation efforts to the first group and email the second group about how your products have no chemicals or pesticides.

-The whole point of email marketing is RELATIONSHIP.
+The whole point of email marketing is RELATIONSHIPS.
 Your possible customers want an email where you address them by their first name instead of the generic “Hi Customer!” template.

 You could also weave in some of their hobbies or recent activity into the email.
 Conversations with your target audience in an individualized way are key!